xian1234/LixianZhang/README.md

 # Amazing！

-With all the help of Kimi agent and Google Gemini!
+With all the help of Kimi agent, Google Gemini, and OpenAI codex!

 Just FINISH it within half day!